AdaCore/spark2014/lrm/source/packages.rst

 The other feature supported using state abstraction is a logical model of volatile *variables*.
-A volatile *variable* does not behave like standard non-volatile *variable* as its value may change between two successive reads without an intervining update, or successive updates may occur without any intervining reads and appear to have no effect on the program.
+A volatile *variable* does not behave like standard non-volatile *variable* as its value may change between two successive reads without an intervening update, or successive updates may occur without any intervening reads and appear to have no effect on the program.
 Often volatile *variables* are inputs or outputs to external devices or subsystems.